arushRaghav/Pixel/README.md

 # MakeASketch
-Just click in the box to start drawing
+Just click in the box to start drawing.
+The project is in preliminary phase.
+You can click on the box to start drawing.